MR-DHRUV/HTML-Dom-Validator/src/Components/info.md

-# **HTML DOM Validator**
-DOM Validator ensures the structural integrity of HTML documents by validating them against specified rules.
-Using the **HTML Validation Language**, users can define custom rules to match their requirements.

 ## **HTML Validation Language**
 The HTML Validation Language (HVL) allows you to define rules for validating the DOM structure of HTML documents.
 It provides a simple syntax to specify elements, attributes, and validation conditions.
 Below are the rules and syntax for using HVL.